Git-K3rnel/VulnHub/PWNLAB-INIT/README.md

 root@kali~# su kane
 ```

-`notice that you can not login with `mike` with the password found in the database.`
+`notice that you can not login to mike account with the password found in the database.`

 naviage to home page and kane directory :